Premo36/DML2.X/README v2.5.txt

 3)Microsoft Net Framework 3.5 (On Windows) / Latest "mono-complete" package (Linux/Mac OS)

-As for this version, the only tested sourceport are:
-FULL COMPATIBILITY:
--GZdoom (v4.7.2), -height and -width do not work due to gzdoom way of handling resolution) -LZdoom (v3.87c)
--Zandronum (3.1)
--Zdoom(2.8.1)
--QZDoom (2.1.0)
--Skulltag(98d)

-PARTIAL COMPATIBILITY (Some DML features will not work):
--Chocolate Doom (3.0.1)
--PrBoom+ (2.6.2)

-(As long as it follows the zdoom command line standard, any engine should work fine)
 ============================"HOW-TO" QUICK START GUIDE============================ BEFORE YOU ADD ANY FILE:Starting from version 2.2, DML has become fully portable, meaning that you can also place your file in the relative subfolder inside the "FILE" folder next to "DML vX.X.exe" (X is the version number)  and they will be read.
 Importing file trough the "ADD" buttons and the file manager it's still supported but you cant take advantage of the portability.